 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

 The Nursing Aide Certificate Program prepares students to enter the health care workforce and a pathway to allied health and nursing careers.
 A flexible program of schedule options includes morning, afternoon, or evening sessions.
 Mandatory health requirements must be met.
-Students who complete the program with a grade of “C” or better are eligible for the Nurse Aide Training Competency Evaluation.
+Students who complete the program with a grade of “C” or better are eligible for the Nurse Training Competency Evaluation.
 The program has a mandatory requirement of 80 hours of theory in the classroom and 40 hours of clinical experience in a long-term care facility.
 Classroom, skill labs, and clinical attendance are required.
-This course is a prerequisite for both the Practical Nursing Certificate and the A.A.S.
-Degree in Nursing.
+This course is a prerequisite for the Practical Nursing A.A.S.
+Degree in Nursing program.